borntofrappe/borntofrappe/playground/Utils/Markdown Parser/README.md

 # Markdown Parser

-A tentative script to parse markdown to HTML code.

-11ty considers the `.md` extension natively, but I figured I'd learn a thing or two by running my own version.
+With this project I try to create a script to parse markdown to HTML code.
+11ty considers the `.md` extension natively, but the effort is still useful to consider the desired output.

 ## script-parser